feeder insider w/ Karim Rashid

 Music affords me to concentrate, be inspired, dream, imagine, and become completely engrossed in what I am working on.
 It is an essential part of my process.

 Last year I released a 5 –track EP on iTunes and an 11 track CD.
 The sounds tend to move from haunting and very mechanical like ‘manufacturing’ to more upbeat electropop “Love Kolor”.
-I released a few tracks many years ago so I am really finally excited to have release my first full CD.
+I released a few tracks many years ago so I am really finally excited to have released my first full CD.

 C.P: Coming to Romania, what are your insights about this country?
 And while we’re on this subject, are you familiar with Romanian musicians or designers?

 Karim Rashid: I see countries like Romania, Serbia, Poland, Ukraine and Russia booming in regards to production and design.
 The economies are booming and innovation is really taking place as well as a desirous want for beauty, and an intelligent human contemporary landscape.
 I must say I was extremely impressed with Bucharest.
-It is a hub of creativity, and I experienced many artists, galleries, musicians and fashion designers in just the few days I was there.
+It is a hub of creativity, and I experienced many artists, galleries, musicians and fashion designers in just a few days I was there.
 I don’t know many Romanian musicians or designers but I love Romanian art.

 Certainly Brancusi is an inspiration.
 In fact my designs for Kenzoamour, a bottle that is like a bird in space, is a homage to Brancusi.
 I love his romantic sensual minimal sculptural form.